YINI-lang/YINI-spec/README.md

-# YINI Specification ≡
+# YINI Specification

-A clean, structured configuration format with a formal grammar.
+**YINI is a clear and predictable text-based configuration format with formal grammar and real structure, designed to be easy for humans to read and write.**

-> YINI is an INI-inspired, human-readable configuration format designed for simple nesting and predictable parsing.
+> YINI is an INI-inspired, human-readable format for representing structured information.
+It is suitable for configuration files, application settings, and general data-storage use cases.

 ---